r3x-tech/clickcrate-blinks-api/README.md

-# creator-blink-api
+# Creator Blink API

 Create e-commerce blinks in a blink